-Neck pain (Cervical Spine)
+Neck Pain (Cervical Spine)

 Most neck pain is due to degenerative or aging conditions of the spine, that put pressure on the spinal cord or nerve roots.

-Low Back Pain (Lumber Spine)
+Low Back Pain (Lumbar Spine)

 Low back pain affects people of all ages.
 Risk factors include age, sex, fitness level, heredity, race, occupational factors, arthritis and smoking.
 Women commonly suffer more back problems than men.
 Most can be treated with conservative measures to eliminate pain.

 Many common causes of back pain start in the lumbosacral section of the spine, called L5-S1, and are due to disc herniation that presses on a nerve causing pain to radiate down the leg.